MikeWangWZHL/Paxion/README.md

     ```

 ## Evaluation
-To evaluate Knowledge Patcher on AcDyBench or evaluate trained Knowledge Fuser on downstream tasks, we provide configs under `src/configs/projects/eval`; Please make sure to look into the configs and do necessary modifications (e.g. specify trained checkpoints which are marked as `#TODO`).
+To evaluate Knowledge Patcher on ActionBench or evaluate trained Knowledge Fuser on downstream tasks, we provide configs under `src/configs/projects/eval`; Please make sure to look into the configs and do necessary modifications (e.g. specify trained checkpoints which are marked as `#TODO`).

-Here are two examples for using the evaluation configs (`run_scripts/eval_acdybench.sh` and `run_scripts/eval_downstream_task.sh` ):
+Here are two examples for using the evaluation configs (`run_scripts/eval_actionbench.sh` and `run_scripts/eval_downstream_task.sh` ):
-- eval acdybench:
+- eval actionbench:
     ```
         cd src/
-        bash run_scripts/eval_acdybench.sh
+        bash run_scripts/eval_actionbench.sh
     ```
 - eval downstream task:
     ```